-(Before we had television and video games to fill our time, domino games was a popular past time among men and boys of all ages, nationalities and economic situations throughout America as can be seen by the following photographs from the late 1930’s and early 1940’s.)
+(Before we had television and video games to fill our time, domino games were a popular past time among men and boys of all ages, nationalities, and economic situations throughout America as can be seen by the following photographs from the late 1930’s and early 1940’s.)

 The earliest mention of the game of dominoes is from the Song Dynasty in China.
 It was found in the text Former Events in Wulin.1 The game made its way to Europe by the 18th century and is popular around the world today.

 Playing dominoes or cards in front of drug store in center of town in Mississippi Delta, Mississippi Oct.
 1939 photographer Marion Post Wolcott

 Playing dominoes in the slum area known as “El Machuelitto” in Ponce, Puerto Rico photographer Jack Delano Dec.
 1941

 Vaughn, New Mexico.
 Railroad men playing dominoes in the Atchison, Topeka and Santa Fe Railroad yard reading room – photographer Jack Delano March 1943

 French village, a small settlement on Saint Thomas Island, Virgin Islands.
 Boys playing dominoes in one of the houses photographer Jack Delano, Dec.
 1941